vstirbu/PromisesPlugin/README.md

 This is all. ```window.Promise``` is available for use in your plugin.

+The plugin is available also in PhoneGap [Build](https://build.phonegap.com/plugins/1248).

 # Credits

 This plugin wraps [es6-promise](https://github.com/jakearchibald/es6-promise) in a Cordova/PhoneGap friendly way.